Gallipoli campaign: Black Sea raid

-Allied strategy and the Dardanelles
+Entente strategy and the Dardanelles

 Before the Dardanelles operation was conceived, the British had planned to conduct an amphibious invasion near Alexandretta on the Mediterranean, an idea originally presented by Boghos Nubar in 1914.
-This plan was made by the Secretary of State for War, Field Marshal Earl Kitchener, to sever the capital from Syria, Palestine and Egypt.
+This plan was made by the Secretary of State for War, Field Marshal Earl Kitchener, to sever the Ottoman capital from Syria, Palestine and Egypt.
 Alexandretta was an area with a Christian population and was the strategic centre of the Ottoman railway network; its capture would cut the empire in two.
 Vice Admiral Sir Richard Peirse, Commander-in-Chief, East Indies, ordered Captain Frank Larkin of HMS Doris to Alexandretta on 13 December 1914.
 The Russian cruiser Askold and the French cruiser Requin were also present.
 Kitchener was working on the plan in March 1915, the beginning of the British attempt to incite an Arab Revolt.
 The Alexandretta landing was abandoned because militarily it would have required more resources than France could allocate and politically France did not want the British operating in their sphere of influence, a position to which Britain had agreed in 1912.